namhyung/uftrace/doc/uftrace-report.md

 -r *RANGE*, \--time-range=*RANGE*
 :   Only show functions executed within the time RANGE.
 The RANGE can be \<start\>~\<stop\> (separated by "~") and one of \<start\> and \<stop\> can be omitted.
 The \<start\> and \<stop\> are timestamp or elapsed time if they have \<time_unit\> postfix, for example '100us'.
 The timestamp or elapsed time can be shown with `-f time` or `-f elapsed` option respectively in `uftrace replay`(1).

+\--diff-policy=*POLICY*
+:   Apply custom diff policy.
+Available values are: "abs", "no-abs", "percent", "no-percent".
+The "abs" is to sort diff result using absolute value so positvie and negative entries can be shown together while "no-abs" will show positive entries first and then negative ones.
+The "percent" is to show diff in percentage while "no-percent" is to show the values.
+The default is "abs" and "no-percent".

 EXAMPLE
 =======